GiacomoBarzon/Covid-19/README.md

 Class for the handling of the automatic loading of time series and lockdown dates, simulation of epidemiological models and optimization of their parameters with minimization algorithms.

 - Training/ tryhard_train - original_tryhard_train:<br>
-Optimization of each model wrt va and F time series.
+Template for the optimization of each model wrt va and F time series.

 - Data visualization:<br>
 Display of v-a trajectories, effect of various parameters from the epidemiological models in the v-a trend, comparison btw different time dependencies of the infection rate.